Our tips on social contributions for self-employed workers 🙌

 Start with the beginning: why do you pay social contributions 😱?

 You pay social contributions every quarter in order to get financial support at key moments of your private life.
 In other words, your social contributions guarantee your social protection, which translates to: e.g. child benefits, incapacity benefits.
-Note that you still have to be affiliated to a health insurance fund.
+Note that you still have to be affiliated with a health insurance fund.

 Your social insurance fund may also intervene if you take care of a child with a disability or assist a loved one at the end of their life.
 You’re bankrupt or have to stop working?
 Thanks to a specific right that exists in Belgium you can receive a fixed compensation for up to twelve months.
 You also invest in your pension through every social contribution that you pay.